Wedding Photography at Bristol Register Office/Old Council House

 Signing the Schedule – Bristol Registrar Rules

-Since May 2021, the wedding register’s signing has been consigned to history, replaced by signing a marriage schedule.
-Gone too is the marriage certificate, as everything has is now online.
+Since May 2021, the signing of the wedding register has been consigned to history, replaced by signing a marriage schedule.
+The marriage certificate is gone, as everything is now online.
 I have mixed feelings about these changes.

 At Bristol Register Office, photographers’ were never allowed to photograph the signing, instead opting for a ‘dummy’ register for a photo opp afterwards – a bugbear of mine.
 I’m not sorry to see the back of this silly ritual.

-There are no data protection issues with the marriage schedule and, therefore, no restriction on photography.
+The marriage schedule does not have data protection issues and, therefore, does not restrict photography.
 I’m allowed to photograph discreetly throughout, although at the discretion of the presiding registrar.

 I shall miss the presentation of the wedding certificate, though.
-The certificate was something tangible that the couple could take away on the day.
+The certificate was tangible and something the couple could take away on the day.
 Many register offices made a show of handing it to the couple, which was a lovely wedding photo moment.

-I still often take a few of the couple at the signing table afterwards, and I usually get the witnesses in the photo.
-It’s also a time for some possible congratulations shots as they speak with the guests for the first time.
-Some guests with cameras can come forward and take photographs of their own too, and the registrars encourage this.
+I still take a few of the couple at the signing table afterwards, and I usually get the witnesses in the photo.
+It’s also a time for possible congratulations shots as they speak with the guests for the first time.
+Some guests with cameras can come forward and take photographs of their own, and the registrars encourage this.

 Wedding Bookings at The Old Council House